sminnee/piston-export/README.md

         git checkout stuff-from-myproject
         git rebase --interactive master

+ * Here are some of the things that you can tidy up with interactive rebasing:
+   * Alter the commit messages to remove any references to your project and make them appropriate for the main repository.
+   * Reorder the commits so that the ones that can be merged straight away come first, and the ones that still need review come second.
+This will keep the commit history more linear if you are only going to `git svn dcommit` a portion of the commits to begin with.
+   * Remove any commits that are inappropriate, for example a change that is subsequently reverted, or a project-specific change that should never make its way into the main repository.
+   * Squash multiple commits for a single feature together into a single commit.
+This will keep the main repository's history more concise.

  * Alternatively, you could cherry-pick some of the changes into a separate branch, letting you commit some now and leave some for later.
 I'm personally a fan of using GitX for this purpose.

  * Once you're ready to commit them back, you can submit them to the core project in whatever way suits you best.